Sue-Ming Yang

 Associate Professor

-Sue-Ming Yang is an associate professor in the Department of Criminology, Law and Society at George Mason University.
+Sue-Ming Yang is Associate Professor in the Department of Criminology, Law and Society at George Mason University.
 She received her PhD from the Department of Criminology and Criminal Justice at the University of Maryland.
-Her current research focuses on understanding the relationship between stereotypes, race, and perceived disorder in urban settings.
-She also studies place-based criminology, disorder-crime association, experimental research methods, and international terrorism.
-She is a Fellow of the Academy of Experimental Criminology.
-Prior to her appointment at Mason, she was an associate professor at National Chung Cheng University and received the Young Scholar Award in 2012.
+Her current research focuses on mental wellness related to criminal justice system, experimental research methods, and violence extremism in the U.S. She is a Fellow of the Academy of Experimental Criminology.
+Her recent study (with Charlotte Gill, Yi-Fang Lu, Muneeba Azam, and L. Cait Kanewske) received "Outstanding Experimental Field Trial" from American Society of Criminology's Division of Experimental Criminology.

 Selected Publications